Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Conclusion

 \section{Conclusion}

 In this paper, we formulate causality extraction as a sequence tagging problem and deliver a self-attentive BiLSTM-CRF-based solution for the causality extraction.
-In particular, we propose SCIFI to extract causality in natural language text based on our causality tagging scheme.
-To alleviate the problem of data insufficiency, we transfer the Flair embeddings trained from large corpus into our task.
-Besides, we introduce the multi-head self-attention mechanism to learn the dependencies between Cause and Effect.
+In particular, we propose SCITE to extract causality in natural language text based on our causality tagging scheme.
+To alleviate the problem of data insufficiency, we transfer the Flair embeddings trained from a large corpus into our task.
+In addition, we introduce the multihead self-attention mechanism to learn the dependencies between cause and effect.
 Experimental results demonstrate the effectiveness of our proposed method.
-However, the performance of SCIFI is still limited to some extent by the insufficiency of high-quality annotated data (Section~\ref{sec4.3}).
+However, the performance of SCITE is still limited to some extent by the insufficiency of high-quality annotated data (Section~\ref{sec4.3}).

-In future work, we will try to solve this problem in the following direction:
+In future work, we will attempt to solve this problem as follows:

-\begin{enumerate} \item Developing annotated datasets from multiple sources based on existing dataset and our causality tagging scheme. \item Combining our method with distant supervision \cite{mintz2009distant} and reinforcement learning \cite{sutton2018reinforcement} to achieve better performance without having to build a high-quality annotated corpus for causality extraction. \end{enumerate}
+\begin{enumerate} \item Develop annotated datasets from multiple sources based on existing datasets and our causality tagging scheme. \item Combine our method with distant supervision \cite{mintz2009distant} and reinforcement learning \cite{sutton2018reinforcement} to achieve better performance without having to build a high-quality annotated corpus for causality extraction. \end{enumerate}